npcoiner/Challenge4/README.md

 # Code Quiz

-## Code Quiz

-An interactive Javascript coding quiz built with a high score system and more!
+An interactive Javascript coding quiz built with a high-score system and more!

 Deployed: https://npcoiner.github.io/Challenge4/